Racer X Is Hiring a Sales and Production Manager

 Location: Morgantown, WV

-Must be proficient in: Microsoft Word, Excel, Adobe Photoshop, Acrobat Pro, InDesign, and Magazine Manager software
+Must be proficient in: Microsoft Word, Excel, Adobe Photoshop, Acrobat Pro, Google Analytics, Google Adwords, Email Marketing Systems, and Magazine Manager software

 Job Description: